AjaniBilby/AjaniBilby.github.io/docs/blog/apex-ssbm-nov22.md

   - navigation
 ---

+!!! notes "Edits"
+	31/10: Updated the discussion section due to some math errors, no other sections are affected

 ## Introduction

 I've spent the past 300days (actually 296) recording my daily stats on Apex to see if I could find any trends hoping to understand more about their skill based match making (SBMM).
 I was inspired by [istiri7's](https://www.reddit.com/user/istiri7) post about recording [500 games of solo'q to learn more about SBMM](https://www.reddit.com/r/apexlegends/comments/tw9bmh/i_solo_qd_500_trios_to_learn_more_about_apex_sbmm/), and wondered if there are any trends you could see over the seasons, rather than at the macro level of 500 individual games.